- Tickets available until kick-off, from Burlington Street Box Office and online

 BRADFORD CITY STORE

-The Bradford City Store on South Parade will be open right up until kick-off tonight, to enable supporters to get their hands on the club's all-new home, away and alternative strips - and training and leisure ranges.
+The Bradford City Store on South Parade will be open right up until kick-off this afternoon, with supporters able to shop the all-new 2023/24 playing and training range.

-To read the Bradford City Store’s full opening hours, please CLICK HERE.
+To read the Bradford City Store’s opening hours, please CLICK HERE.

-Refurbished last season, kiosks will be open again this evening, courtesy of the club's official kiosk catering partner, Tiffin Stadium Catering.
+Refurbished last season, kiosks will be open again today, courtesy of the club's official kiosk catering partner, Tiffin Stadium Catering.

-Fast-food products available for supporters to enjoy include the beef burger, cheese burger, chicken burger and hot dog (halal), as well as some tasty, new products, including the popular Chicken Tikka Panini (£3.95), and Pepperoni Pizza Twist (£3.85), as seen on @FootyScran!
+Fast-food products available for supporters to enjoy include the beef burger (£4.20), cheese burger (£4.60), chicken burger and hot dog (halal, £4.60), as well as some tasty, more recent introductions, including the popular Southern Fried Chicken Wrap (£4.15), Chicken Tikka Panini (£3.95), Ham and Cheese Panini, samosas and bhajis (£2.50) and Pepperoni and Margherita Pizza Twist (£4.00), as seen on @FootyScran!

 PLEASE NOTE: Tiffin Stadium Catering kiosks ONLY ACCEPT CARD payment, and are cashless.
 Please CLICK HERE for full details.